 Hope for Metal Allergy Sufferers

-People who are allergic to nickel may suffer after putting on any form of jewelry, but particularly pierced earrings, since the metal penetrates the skin of the ear.
-An allergic reaction develops when part of the nickel dissolves into small crystals when exposed to moisture, such as perspiration.
+People who are allergic to nickel may suffer after putting on any form of jewelry.
+However, it’s worse with pierced earrings since the metal penetrates the skin of the ear.
+An allergic reaction develops when part of the nickel dissolves into small crystals when exposed to moisture.
+This happens easily with changes in conditions, such as perspiration.
 As a result, the ears can become red, itch, and swell.

 Those who suffer from these symptoms should look for jewelry made of hypoallergenic metals.
-Much of the jewelry marketed as hypoallergenic is made of gold, platinum, copper, titanium and stainless steel.
+Much of the jewelry marketed as hypoallergenic exists in gold, platinum, copper, titanium and stainless steel.
 Caring for newly pierced ears is also a critical time.
 Check out this great information from the experts.

 What about Gold and Silver?

 In addition, many types of jewelry containing precious metals have alloys with various metals as the base.
-Therefore, often gold and silver earrings may be nickel in disguise, because that is what the base of the jewelry is made of.
+Therefore, often gold and silver earrings may be nickel in disguise.

 What is Hypoallergenic Jewelry?

 Pure precious metals, which can be costly, are often advertised as hypoallergenic.
-This jewelry can be said to be reliably hypoallergenic if it has passed certain tests indicating an absence of metals that cause irritation.
+This jewelry is reliably hypoallergenic if it has passed certain tests indicating an absence of metals that cause irritation.

 A less expensive metal used in hypoallergenic jewelry is surgical stainless steel, which is durable and very unlikely source of irritation.
 Some forms of hypoallergenic stainless steel jewelry do contain trace amounts of nickel.
 However, the nickel is so tightly bound on a molecular level that these pieces will test negative for nickel.
 These tests demonstrate that the skin does not detect the presence of the metal and won’t show allergic symptoms.